djhaskin987/degasolv/docs/command-reference.rst

 Overview of ``display-config``
 ++++++++++++++++++++++++++++++

-*Introduced as of version 1.6.0*.
+*This subcommand introduced as of version 1.6.0*.

 The ``display-config`` command is used to print all the options in the *effective configuration*.
 It allows the user to debug configuration by printing the actual configuration used by degasolv after all the command-line arguments and config files have been merged together.
 An example of this is found in the `config files section`_.

 As of version 1.6.0, ``display-config`` accepts any valid option in long form (``--long-form``) which is accepted by any other